microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 composition factory interfaces and versioning to follow.
 Classes can be marked with multiple ComposableAttributes – one for every composition factory interface implemented by the classes’ activation factory.

-The JavaScript language projection does not support class composition in Win8.
-As such, composable classes and classes that compose composable classes should be marked with the WebHostHiddenAttribute indicating that JavaScript should not attempt to project these types.

-In Win8, 3rd parties can only define classes that compose other composable classes.
-They may not define their own composable root class.

 #### Composable Activation